 For example, an automated decision in relation to the price of your life insurance policy is based on various factors including the health outcomes in the area you live, any existing medical conditions and your answers to our lifestyle questions, e.g. whether you smoke.
 If you have pre-existing conditions and are a heavy smoker, your premium will be higher than if you have no pre-existing conditions and are a non-smoker.

 Your personalised price may be presented to you in suitable marketing communications, including those sent from price comparison websites or third party partners with whom you have a relationship.

-We also make automated decisions throughout the life of your policy, e.g. before offering you a renewal or when dealing with a claim.
+We also make automated decisions throughout the life of your policy, e.g. when selecting customers’ applications to be reviewed for possible non-disclosures or when dealing with a claim.

 Where we make an automated decision using Personal Information which has a legal or substantially similar effect, you have certain rights in relation to that decision.
 In particular, you have the right to receive meaningful information about the logic involved in relation to the decision, the right to human intervention and the right to obtain an explanation of the decision and challenge it.
 For more information about this right and how to exercise it please see Data Rights.

 We use profiling and other data analysis to build, train and audit our insurance models and algorithms (including those used in our Automated Decision Making) and our machine-learning tools.
 The models, algorithms and tools we use help us do a number of things including:

 - understanding our customers and potential customers better, e.g. how they feel about Aviva, what kind of content or products would be of most use and interest to them, whether they might be displaying characteristics meaning that they may require additional support from us; and